jeffbicca/jpa-queryfier/README.md

 JPA Queryfier
 =======================================
-This is a library (more precisely, a pair of very simple classes) aimed to simplify the creation of JPA's Query objects which have these following characteristics in particular:
+This is a library (more precisely, a group of 5 classes) aimed to simplify the creation of JPA's Query objects which have these following characteristics in particular:

 * Be a SELECT query written in JPQL or SQL;
 * Have multiple parameters (optionals or not) in the SELECT query.